 בס"ד

-Hebrew Grammar in contact with German Grammar during the Jewish Enlightment: The Pronouns as a Case of Study
+Hebrew Grammar in Contact with German Grammar during the Jewish Enlightenment: Pronouns as Case Study

-Introduction.
+Introduction

-One of the main Maskilic famous endeavors at the beginning of their activity focused on the linguistic qualification of the Jewish community.
-At the explicit aspect, the aim was expanding and cultivating the Hebrew language, as an appropriate medium for every cultural, scientific or artistic purpose.
-It has been presented as a religious and cultural ideal, crucial for the preservation of Jewish heritage and development of the Jewish people as a modern, civilized nation.
-For that aim were devoted, except for a large amount of new Hebrew writings in a variety of cultural and scientific fields, also new Hebrew grammars and handbooks.
+One of the best-known Maskilic endeavors during the early stage of their activity focused on the linguistic qualification of the Jewish community.
+On the explicit level, the aim was to expand and cultivate the Hebrew language as a suitable medium for any cultural, scientific, or artistic purpose.
+This was presented as a religious and cultural ideal, crucial for the preservation of Jewish heritage and development of the Jewish people as a modern, civilized nation.
+To this end, in addition to a large volume of new Hebrew writing in a variety of cultural and scientific fields, new Hebrew grammars and handbooks were published.

 No less important in this respect is the position of the German language.
-Even though speaking or writing a good German usually had not been explicitly regarded as an idealistic aim, but rather, like any other vernacular language, as a practical need for financial and social connections, the Maskilic special attitude concerning the German is much evident.
-The creation of German translations of the Pentateuch and other Hebrew writings, as well as the Maskilic deep relying on and adaption of German literary, cultural, scientific and philosophic sources at the beginning of the Maskilic activity are prominent expression of this attitude.
+Speaking or writing high-level German was not widely regarded as an explicit and idealistic aim, but rather, like any other vernacular language, as a practical need for financial and social connections.
+However, the special attitude of the Maskilim toward German is strongly evident.
+The creation of German translations of the Pentateuch and other Hebrew writings, as well as the deep Maskilic reliance on German literary, cultural, scientific, and philosophic sources in the early period, are prominent expressions of this attitude.

 The Hebrew grammar in this period is no exception.
-Maskilic grammatical writings frequently present many comparisons to German and translations of German terms, and some of them written in German or in twofold Hebrew-German format.
-The connections with German linguistics enabled a great extension and development of the Hebrew grammatical description, which are mainly manifested in the domain of syntax – a relatively neglected field in former Hebrew grammars.
-The heavy influence of German linguistics on Hebrew linguistics is therefore much obvious, but until now, it has never been systematically described nor its precise German sources revealed.
+Maskilic grammatical writings include frequent and numerous comparisons to German and translations of German terms, some of them written in German or in a bilingual Hebrew-German format.
+The connections with German linguistics enabled the substantial extension and development of Hebrew grammatical descriptions, particularly in the domain of syntax, which had been relatively neglected in earlier Hebrew grammars.
+The strong influence of German linguistics on Hebrew linguistics is therefore quite obvious.
+Nevertheless, it has never previously been systematically described, nor its German sources precisely revealed.

-The first work in this period, in which those foreign theories were applied to form considerable innovations in grammatical descriptions, is the pamphlet named ʾOr Lintivah (Berlin, 1783), authored by the famous Jewish philosopher – Moses Mendelssohn (Dessau, 1729 – Berlin, 1786).
-In the third part of this work, designated to serve as a Hebrew introduction to the Tragum – his German translation for the Pentateuch, he presented an organized, compendious introduction for the main principles and key-terms of the Hebrew syntax.
-Apparently, the aim of this section is to indicate a few fundamental differences between the Hebrew syntax and the German syntax, in order to provide the reader with an explanation for imagined discrepancies between the German translation and the original text.
-Although not designated for grammatical description per se, it presents a considerable novelty in the Hebrew linguistic tradition.
+The first work of this period in which those foreign theories were applied to offer considerable innovations in grammatical descriptions is the pamphlet ʾOr Lintivah (Berlin, 1783), authored by the famous Jewish philosopher Moses Mendelssohn (Dessau, 1729 – Berlin, 1786).
+This work was intended to serve as a Hebrew introduction to the Targum – his German translation of the Pentateuch.
+In the third part, Mendelssohn presented an organized, compendious introduction for the main principles and key-terms of the Hebrew syntax.
+The apparent aim of this section was to note some fundamental differences between Hebrew and German syntax, in order to provide the reader with an explanation for assumed discrepancies between the German translation and the original text.
+Although not intended as a grammatical description per se, it represents a considerable innovation in Hebrew linguistic tradition.

-The next significant step forward was carried out a few years later, by Judah Leib Ben-Zeʾev (Lviv, 1764 – Vienna, 1811).
-In his comprehensive Hebrew grammar, Talmud Lashon ʿIvri (Breslau, 1796), he devoted a whole part (the fourth from five parts) for a detailed presentation of the Hebrew syntax.
-In this part he extended the initial work of Mendelssohn, introducing an exhaustive biblical Hebrew syntactic analysis.
-Other numerous valuable innovations spread also in other sections of his book.
-Ben-Zeʾev's work laid a solid methodological and theoretical basis for their successor's grammatical descriptions.
+The next significant step was taken a few years later by Judah Leib Ben-Zeʾev (Lviv, 1764 – Vienna, 1811).
+In his comprehensive Hebrew grammar Talmud Lashon ʿIvri (Breslau, 1796), he devotes an entire section (the fourth out of five in the work) to a detailed presentation of Hebrew syntax.
+In this section, he expands upon Mendelssohn’s initial work, introducing an exhaustive biblical Hebrew syntactic analysis.
+The other sections of his book include numerous valuable innovations.
+Ben-Zeʾev's work offers a solid methodological and theoretical basis for the grammatical descriptions in subsequent works.